sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-image-skills.md

 api-key: [api-key]
 ```

-Send the request.
-The web test tool should return the results in the textbox at the bottom of the Postman application.

-Go to any result set about an image file like jpg or png, like this one below.
+Send the request and go to any result set about an image file like jpg or png, like this one below.
 Note that no organizations are returned.

 >Tip: if any image is in the top results: There is a magnifying glass button in the top right of the results screen.
 Click on this button to open the Search box, in the text box type **"redshirt.jpg"** and click on the find next button to find this result.